ticdat/tidy_tested_safe/tts_scnd_course_files/release_0_0_6/README.md

  Your repository for this release.

  * Implement the new `solve` function.
+   * The solution parameters table should report on three KPIs - "Percent High Service Demand", "Total Cost" and "Average Service Distance".
-   * Details in chapter 10.
+   * More details in chapter 10.
  * Forward convert the testing data.
    * Details on the forward conversion logic farther down.
    * Both `LargeScale3Location.json` and `MIP_for_9_City_Example.json` should forward convert.